 What you’ll learn

-- Apply sociological ideas to everyday life and current events
+- Apply sociological tools and topics to your everyday life

 What to expect in class